 The Bible - The Word of God?

-The author of Hebrews says the following about the way God has spoken through the centuries of human existence: “After God had spoken to the fathers to the prophets many times and in many ways in the past, he has spoken to us in these last days through the Son" (Hebrews 1,1-2).
+The author of the Epistle to the Hebrews says the following about the way God has spoken throughout the centuries of human existence: “In the past God spoke to our ancestors and to the prophets at many times and in various ways, but in these last days he has spoken to us by his Son.”
+(Hebr 1,1-2).

 The Old Testament

 The concept of "many and in many ways" is important.
-The written word was not always available, and from time to time God revealed His thoughts to patriarchs like Abraham, Noah, etc. through miraculous events 1.
-The Book of Moses revealed many of these early encounters between God and man.
-As time went on, God used various methods to get man's attention (like the burning bush in 2.
-Mose 3,2), and he sent messengers like Moses, Joshua, Debora etc. to give his word to the people.
+The written word wasn't always available, and from time to time, God revealed His thoughts to patriarchs like Abraham, Noah, and others through miraculous events.
+The book of Genesis revealed many of these early encounters between God and humanity.
+As time progressed, God used various methods to capture humanity's attention (such as the burning bush in Genesis).
+2. Mose 3,2), and he sent messengers like Moses, Joshua, Debora etc. to give his word to the people.

 It seems that with the development of Scripture, God began to use this medium to keep his message to us for posterity.
 He inspired prophets and teachers to record what he wanted to tell humanity.